An accredited online FNP that prepares you for patient primary care.

 Complete the form to learn more about this program.

-Sacred Heart’s FNP Program Delivers Advanced Skills Without Pausing Your Career
+Sacred Heart’s Online FNP Program Delivers Advanced Skills Without Pausing Your Career

 Family nurse practitioners are in demand – with an expected 36% job growth over the next decade1 – and deliver the highest level of patient care allowable under a nursing credential.
 This role is essential to solving modern health care challenges.